DinaAli2003/Python-Projects/Sustainability Project/readme.md

 ## Technologies Used 💻

-This analysis is built entirely using the Python data science stack, ensuring robust and reproducible results.
+This analysis is built entirely using the Python data analysis stack, ensuring robust and reproducible results.

 | Tool | Purpose | Icon |
 | :--- | :--- | :--- |